 pg_stat_statements: Digging into the details of disk performance

 To answer the question whether additional disks make sense or not, it is important to extract statistics from the system.
-The best tool to do that is in my judgement pg_stat_statements, which is currently part of the PostgreSQL contrib module.
+In my opinion, the best tool to do that pg_stat_statements, which is currently part of the PostgreSQL contrib module.

 Here is how it works:

 First of all you have to set …

 shared_preload_libraries = 'pg_stat_statements'

 … in your database.
 This will create a view, which contains most of the information you will need.
 This includes, but is not limited to, how often a query was called, the total runtime of a certain type of query, caching behavior and so on.

 pg_stat_statements view will contain 4 fields, which will be vital to our investigation:

 blk_* fields will tell us how much time a certain query has spent on reading and writing.
 We can then compare this to